clarkevansteenderen/CBC_Tutorials/Tutorial_1/Tut1_phylogenies.md

 [10ktrees website](https://10ktrees.nunn-lab.org/Primates/dataset.html),
 and [from this great
 blog](http://www.randigriffin.com/2017/05/11/primate-phylogeny-ggtree.html).
-This file is available in the Tutorial\_1 repository.
+This is a .nex file for a tree that has already been created from aligned sequences.
+This file is available in the **Tutorial\_1 repository**.
 We add node numbers to the phylogeny using the geom\_label2() function so that we can refer to these nodes when we want to add highlighting or labels.

 ``` r
 # to install ggtree, use these lines of code: